 When we grew up outside Harrismith ca 1959 we couldn’t use the lounge.
 The lounge was filled edge-to-edge by an upside-down speedboat.
-The old man built his first speedboat in this lounge, shown below many decades later:
+The old man built his first speedboat in this lounge, now showing some wear-and-tear many decades later:

-Younger sis Sheila, in the picture with Mom & Dad, says he also built that fireplace.
+Younger sis Sheila, in the picture with Mom & Dad, says he also added the stone cladding to that fireplace.

-On a cold winter’s day ca1990 we took it, shiny new, for a spin on Sterkfontein Dam outside Harrismith: Me, Dad, two Eskimos and a semi-eskimo.
+One cold winter’s day ca.1990 we took it, shiny new, for a spin on Sterkfontein Dam outside Harrismith: Me, Dad, two Eskimos and Sheila, the semi-eskimo.

 interesting bit of history – never thought about the farmers who lost their land to the river.
 Was it EWC?